 Information Technology Services (ITS)

-Information Technology Services (ITS) provides the core computing, networking, telecommunication, and systems infrastructure at the University.
+Information Technology Services (ITS) provides the core networking, telecommunications, systems, and application services infrastructure at the University.
 ITS is committed to providing a diverse set of secure, high-quality products and services that support and enhance the academic mission of the institution.

 Access to and use of campus information technology resources is governed by University policies and state and federal law.
 All students, faculty members, staff members, and other users are responsible for knowing and abiding by these regulations on computer use.